-In practice, each individual employer's position is assessed separately and the contributions required are set out in our report dated 31 March 2011.
+In practice, each individual employer's position is assessed separately and the contributions required are set out in the report.
 In addition to the certified contribution rates, payments to cover additional liabilities arising from early retirements (other than ill-health retirements) will be made to the Fund by the employers.

 The funding plan adopted in assessing the contributions for each individual employer is in accordance with the Funding Strategy Statement (FSS).
-Different approaches adopted in implementing contribution increases and deficit recovery periods are as determined through the FSS consultation process.
+Any different approaches adopted, e.g. with regard to the implementation of contribution increases and deficit recovery periods, are as determined through the FSS consultation process.